0ui/elm-task-parallel/README.md

         }
 ```

-Store the state and pass along the command.
-Your model will need to store a
+Store the state and pass the command to Elm.
+Your model will need to keep a
-`Parallel.State[n]` matching the number of your tasks and reference your `Msg`
+`Parallel.State[n]` matching the number of your tasks.
+It will reference your `Msg`
 type as well as the types of your tasks.

 ```elm